Should You Consider Free Relationship Counseling?

 You might benefit from online therapy if you’re looking for low-cost support through the tips above or are interested in personalized advice from a compassionate professional.
 Although online treatment is not free, it can often be offered at a lower cost than most in-person therapists and some co-pays on insurance.
 In addition, many platforms provide financial aid for those unable to afford the cost of sessions.

 Online therapy can also be as effective as in-person therapy (or more).
-One source found that couples preferred online counseling because the video format allowed them to feel more connected and safe with their provider in a comfortable environment.
-When you sign up for a platform, you can choose between phone, video, or live chat sessions with a licensed therapist and partake in therapy from any location, including two separate locations.
+One source found that couples preferred online couple's counseling because the video format allowed them to feel more connected and safe with their provider in a comfortable environment.
+When you sign up for a platform, you can choose between phone, video, or live chat sessions with a licensed therapist and partake in online therapy from any location, including two separate locations.

 For couples experiencing financial challenges, platforms like Regain offer financial aid and low prices from $65 to $90 a week, charged monthly.
 This cost includes support for both partners and can be split between two people.
 In addition, couples can message their therapist anytime with unlimited messaging.